-Vacation is earned and accrued monthly and recorded by the number of hours earned.
+Vacation will begin accruing upon the completion of the initial year of service.
+After the initial year of service, vVacation is earned and accrued monthly and recorded by the number of hours earned.

 Vacation Carry-Over

 Employees may carry-over, past an anniversary date, vacation in the amount of eighty hours over the employee's regular vacation entitlement.
 Once the employee reaches the eighty-hour cap, vacation will no longer accrue until the employee's vacation balance falls below the cap.
 Vacation accruals will be noted on employee paychecks.
 Vacation carry over limits will be prorated for part-time employees in permanent positions.